 How does getting the chance to live and work in Cork city sound to you?
 A county that the Queen herself has been seen shopping in.

-Here at Careertrotter we have plenty of language jobs to go around, Cork is a thriving city just waiting to be explored, a city to live, work and create great memories in.
+Careertrotter has plenty of multilingual jobs to go around, Cork is a thriving city just waiting to be explored, a city to live, work and create great memories in.

 Somewhere to Hang Your Hat:

-Thankfully working and living Cork, won’t cost you an arm and a leg as the renting prices are less steep then working in Dublin.
-Of course there will be a difference with renting in and outside the city centre.
-It is important to note that there is also an option to share accommodation either it be with friends or with strangers, it is cheaper and another option for you, for when you want to work abroad here in Cork.
+Thankfully, living & working in Cork won’t cost you an arm and a leg as the renting prices are less steep then working in Dublin.
+Of course, there will be a difference between renting in and outside the city centre.
+It is important to note that there is also an option to share accommodation either with friends or with strangers, it is cheaper and another option for you, for when you want to work here in Cork.